AdamCodd/ImageDuplicateChecker/README.md

 - The application saves your preferences (selected folder, hash size, items per page, etc.) between sessions.
 - You can toggle the "Keep current preferences" option in the Options menu to control whether preferences are saved on exit.
 - You can check "Check subfolders" to check the subfolders inside the folder.
+- You can check "Check for image transformations" to check more throughfully all images, rotated/flipped images (slower).
+- You can filter a specific image format to check against in "Filter image formats".

 ## Contributing